 Supporting the health, mental health and well-being of older Australians, providing active ageing activities and skills that contribute to society, and continue to be valued in the senior years.
-MAJOR ACHIEVEMENTS of VOLUNTARY COMMUNITY HISTORICAL and HERITAGE SOCIETIES FOSTER VOLUNTEERING For enhanced social cohesion. inclusion and wellbeing.
+MAJOR ACHIEVEMENTS of VOLUNTARY COMMUNITY HISTORICAL and HERITAGE SOCIETIES FOSTER VOLUNTEERING For enhanced social cohesion, inclusion and wellbeing.
 The social, cultural and mental health benefits of volunteering are well known.
 Historical societies contribute significantly to their local communities through the opportunities they offer for voluntary work, fellowship and contributions to their wider community.
-SHARE Societies are major publishers of local history both hard copy and digital, and through lectures and other accessible formats they promote knowledge of and interest in local history and heritage.
-Visits by volunteers to schools, and by students to societies, educate our young EXHIBITIONS and MUSEUMS Most societies mount at least small exhibitions, but many occupy premises that enable latter are situated in nonmetropolitan towns where economy through heritage COLLECT and PRESERVE Societies have collected and preserved millions of items which tell the story of Australia's cultural heritage and the Distributed National Collection.
+SHARE Societies are major publishers of digital, and through lectures and other accessible formats they promote knowledge of and interest in local history and heritage.
+Visits by volunteers to schools, and by young people in our history and EXHIBITIONS and MUSEUMS Most societies mount at least small exhibitions, but many occupy premises that enable them to operate museums.
+A significant proportion of the latter are situated in noncontribute to the local economy COLLECT and PRESERVE Societies have collected and preserved millions of items which tell the story of Australia's cultural heritage and the Distributed National Collection.
 Increasingly their images, documents and artefacts, are being digitised and made available online, often through the Commonwealth-funded National Library of Australia Trove platform.
 The Federation of Australian Historical Societies is the peak body that represents the network of Australia's 1200 community historical and heritage societies at the national level.
 Its constituent members, representing every state and territory are: Canberra and District Historical Society; Royal Australian Historical Society; Historical Society of the Northern Territory; The Royal Historical Society of Queensland; History Trust of South Australia; Tasmanian Historical Research Association; Royal Historical Society of Victoria; Royal Western Australian Historical Society.
 FEDERATION of AUSTRALIAN HISTORICAL SOCIETIES DEFEND Increasingly, historical societies have become active in the defence of built and social heritage, and in advocating for the preservation of heritage sites in the face of inappropriate development.
-RESEARCH Society volunteers undertake research both as part of the work of their society and in responding to gueries from members of the public.
-ONLINE and SOCIAL MEDIA Through their websites and social media presence, increase their outreach, to Federation of Australian Historical Societies GPO Box 1440 Canberra ACT 2601 www.history.org.au admin@history.org.au
+RESEARCH Society volunteers undertake research both as part of the work of their society and in responding to queries from members of the public.
+ONLINE and SOCIAL MEDIA Through their websites and societies are using modern digital technologies to publicise their presence, to increase their outreach, to Federation of Australian Historical Societies PO Box 315 Curtin ACT 2605 www.history.org.au admin@history.org.au